 $\underline{Part\ V}$ addresses loan sales markets and highlights a number of significant recent regulatory and industry developments.
-It discusses accounting and securitization issues, and precedents and guidance with respect to the use or misuse of "inside information" in loan, loan participation and other credit-related transactions in the United States and the European Union.
+It discusses accounting and securitization issues, increased regulatory focus on leveraged lending, and precedents and guidance with respect to the use or misuse of "inside information" in loan, loan participation and other credit-related transactions in the United States and the European Union.

-Part V also analyzes recent statutory, regulatory and judicial precedents as to the status of loan "notes" and "participations" under Dodd-Frank and other federal banking and securities laws (including the Gramm-Leach-Bliley "push-out" provisions), as well as various grounds for assessing liability of a loan seller to a loan purchaser.
+Part V also analyzes recent statutory, regulatory and judicial precedents as to the status of loan "notes" and "participations" under Dodd-Frank and other federal banking and securities laws, as well as various grounds for assessing liability of a loan seller to a loan purchaser.
 It includes a checklist of suggested steps to increase the likelihood that a loan note/participation sale program will not be characterized as involving the trading or disposition of "securities".